- Business and Employment»

 Guess who does like negotiations?
 Banks and bankers are at the top of the list, but they are not the only examples.
 The banking industry has observed the exceptional profit potential to be realized by doing at least an average job of negotiating.
 They might not be good at it, but they like it and are always prepared to do it.
 Are you prepared to negotiate with your bank?
 Probably not, and very few small businesses and individuals are.

-What is the solution to this dilemma?
-After all, you should realize as your banker already has that you also can make substantial profits by being prepared to do this.
+You should realize as your banker already has that you also can make substantial profits by being prepared to do this.
 As noted above, the potential areas for your company to benefit by getting better at this extend well beyond banks to include suppliers and customers (among others).

 Here is a short video featuring Nilofer Merchant, author of "The New How."
+Collaborating can be overlooked as much as negotiating.

-Practical and Successful Strategies - Roger Dawson
+Practical and Successful Negotiating Strategies

 If a small business owner makes the conscious choice to employ negotiating whenever feasible, it might turn out to be the most prudent and strategic decision they will ever make.
 As noted above, I identified some primary candidates (for using negotiation strategies) that have the potential to produce critical and timely reductions in business operating expenses.
 With an economic environment that continues to provide only periodic glimpses of growth, small businesses cannot afford to overlook such opportunities to reduce costs.